raganwald/raganwald.github.com/index.md

 <span class="footnote">&dagger;</span>&nbsp;Unspace, Information Balance, Novator, Conversagent, BusinessWorld, Computer Connection, and Bonar Associates are no longer active.

 <span class="footnote">&#8225;</span> Publishing Revenue Partners was my one-man ISV for selling Tableau, a classified advertising app for desktop publishers.
-I bootstrapped it by consulting.
+I bootstrapped it with consulting and training, including working as a mentor for first-time entrepreneurs through thge YMCA's Enterprise Program and as a Financial Analyst for a boutique investment bank specializing in the food and beverage industry.

 [Career Break]: https://www.sosaglidingclub.com
 [PagerDuty]: https://www.pagerduty.com